-A video of Indonesian origin is also arousing curiosity in Italy.
-The scene, filmed in Muara Tuhup, shows a white and soft object slowly descending to the ground, capturing the interest of several workers on site, one of whom, fascinated, decides to hug it.
-The phenomenon has quickly gained popularity on social media, reminding many of the famous "speedy cloud" of Goku, the protagonist of the animated series Dragon Ball.
+An Indonesian video is also sparking curiosity in Italy.
+The scene, filmed in Muara Tuhup, shows a soft, white object slowly descending to the ground, capturing the interest of several workers on site, one of whom, fascinated, decides to hug it.
+The phenomenon quickly gained popularity on social media, reminding many of Goku's famous "speedy cloud," the protagonist of the animated series.
+Dragon Ball.

 Analysis of the Phenomenon

-At first glance, the object might look like a cloud that has fallen to the ground.
-However, science teaches us that clouds are not solid entities but an aerosol composed mainly of water vapor.
-Being less dense than air, they do not sink but disperse into the skies.
-So, what could that which appears to be a terrestrial cloud be?
+At first glance, the object might look like a cloud fallen to the ground.
+However, science teaches us that clouds are not solid entities but aerosols composed primarily of water vapor.
+Being less dense than air, they don't sink but disperse into the sky.
+So, what could this seemingly terrestrial cloud be?

 Technical Perspectives

-Several experts suggest that it is more likely a foamy compound.
+Several experts suggest it's more likely a foamy compound.
 The region where the video was recorded is a mining area, often subject to construction and industrial operations.
-In such environments, it is common for materials expelled from mining operations to combine with water vapor and gases, especially in conditions of low temperature and high humidity.
-This process could explain the appearance of the “cloud,” which formed as foam due to the release of gases under pressure.
+In such environments, it's common for materials expelled from mining operations to combine with water vapor and gases, especially in low-temperature, high-humidity conditions.
+This process could explain the "cloud" appearance, which formed as foam due to the release of gases under pressure.

 Security Considerations